Take a moment to read through the information that will let you know whether our program is a good fit for your business and its products.

 This FREE program is open to licensed New Mexico businesses whose products fall into at least one of the following categories:

 - 100% Made in New Mexico – For products made or manufactured in New Mexico*.
 This does not require that every ingredient or component (such as packaging materials) used to produce the end product is sourced in New Mexico.
-Examples of potentially qualifying products for this mark include packaged consumer goods such as wine, lotion, or salsa.
+Examples of potentially qualifying products for this Certified Logo include packaged consumer goods such as jewelry, soap, salsa and craft beverage.

 What you need to know about the New Mexico True Certified program:

-- It is ONLY available to New Mexico companies raising, growing or manufacturing products
+- It is ONLY available to New Mexico companies raising, growing or manufacturing tangible products

-- All products must be 100% made, grown and/or born and raised in New Mexico*
+- All products must be 100% made or grown in New Mexico*

 - All products are of the highest quality, e.g. food products manufactured with a commitment to “restaurant-quality” ingredients